-Date : 29 July 2022 Time : 4:15 P.M.
+Date : 28 July 2023 Time : 4:15 P.M.

-Place: Via Electronic Means of Communication
+Place : Via Electronic Means of Communication

-The Company's Chairman and Chief Executive Officer, Dr. Reynaldo B. Vea, welcomed the Company's stockholders to the 2022 Annual Stockholders' Meeting ("ASM").
-The Chairman noted that in line with the Philippine government's advisory to continue observing minimal physical mass gatherings, the Company is conducting its 2022 ASM as an online and recorded video-streaming meeting.
+The Company's Chairman and Chief Executive Officer, Dr. Reynaldo B. Vea, welcomed the Company's stockholders to the 2023 Annual Stockholders' Meeting ("ASM").
+The Chairman noted that to ensure the safety of the stockholders amid COVID-19 concerns, the Company continues to observe minimal physical mass gatherings and is thus conducting its 2023 ASM as an online and recorded video-streaming meeting.

 The Chairman proceeded to mention that the procedures for the ASM are embodied in the Company's Definitive Information Statement, which has been approved by the Securities and Exchange Commission ("SEC") and uploaded in the Company's website.
 He also advised that to accord the Stockholders the opportunity to participate in the ASM, the Stockholders were informed that they may register online.
 Further, they were made aware that only questions and concerns submitted online prior to the given deadline will be addressed during the ASM.
 As for questions during the ASM, they will be addressed via email after the ASM.

-The Chairman then introduced the incumbent members of the Board of Directors of the Company, who were present, while their pictures were being shown onscreen, as follows:
+The Chairman proceeded to introduce the following incumbent members of the Board of Directors of the Company while their photos were being shown onscreen:

+Dr. Reynaldo B. Vea

+Mr. Alfredo Antonio I. Ayala

-1. Dr. Reynaldo B. Vea - Chairman & Chief Executive Officer
+Dr. Reynaldo B. Vea

+Chairman & Chief Executive Officer

-2. Mr. Alfredo Antonio I. Ayala - President & Chief Operating Officer
+President & Chief Operating Officer

 Mr. Lorenzo V. Tan - Director

-Ms. Yvonne S. Yuchengco - Director
+Ms. Yvonne S. Yuchengeo - Director

 Mr. Medel T. Nera - Director

 Mr. Gerardo C. Ablaza, Jr. - Director

-Mr. Renato C. Valencia - Lead Independent Director Mr. Cesar A. Buenaventura - Independent Director

-9. Ms. Herminia S. Jacinto - Independent Director
+Mr. Renato C. Valencia - Lead Independent Director Mr. Cesar A. Buenaventura - Independent Director Ms. Herminia S. Jacinto - Independent Director